 In other words, the therapist moves your legs for you to help your brain re-establish its connection to your muscles.
 They do this by engaging the brain’s natural neuroplasticity, which you can activate through massed practice exercises.

-Unfortunately, after a massive stroke, paralysis and flaccidity often set in.
-This makes it almost impossible to do the exercises needed to regain movement in your legs.
+Unfortunately, after a massive stroke, flaccidity often sets in.
+This makes it difficult to perform active movement exercises needed to regain movement in your legs, until you have improved your strength a bit.

 But the good news is, having someone else do the movement for you still activates neuroplasticity.

 That is why, during lower limb stroke rehab, therapists might have you use specialized equipment like an assistive treadmill.
 This treadmill comes with a harness that holds you up in a standing position.
-A team of therapists then helps you move your feet in a walking motion as the treadmill runs.
+A team of therapists then helps you move your affected leg and foot in a walking motion as the treadmill runs, putting emphasis on re-training the appropriate muscles to activate during each portion of gait.
+This type of treadmill can even be used as you regain some strength/movement in your leg – in this case, the therapists will have you try to activate what muscular movements you can during each step you take, and they will assist you with completing the full range of the step.

 In the video below, you can see an example of an assistive treadmill in action: